openstack/keystone-specs/api/v3/identity-api-v3.rst

 ``http://docs.openstack.org/api/openstack-identity/3/rel/group``

 The request block is the same as the one for create group, except that only the attributes that are being updated need to be included.
-This may return a HTTP 501 Not Implemented if the back-end driver doesn't allow for the functionality.
+This may return an HTTP ``501 Not Implemented`` if the back-end driver doesn't allow for the functionality.

 Response: